Disney Channel (Latin America): Holidays

 Due to the season differences in Latin America, the timing of the summer special varies by region.
 It starts in late June and ends in early September in the North feed.
 In the Pan-Regional feed it begins in December and ends in late February.
 It includes premieres of new films and television series episodes.

-The channel does not air the New Year events of Disney Channel of the United States.
-Its New year Event is an original production of the channel, at first was named Celebratón, whose special included a vote for the viewers on the website for their favorite movies, episodes, and specials.
+The channel did not air the New Year events of Disney Channel of the United States.
+It locally produced its New Year Event as an original production of the channel, at first was named Celebratón, whose special included a vote for the viewers on the website for their favorite movies, episodes, and specials.
 The most voted ones were aired December 31.
 It was hosted by the cast of Zapping Zone.
 It replaced the previous block "Popcorn".

 Currently, the Halloween and Christmas specials have different names each year and include themed episodes of the channel's series, as well as themed movies respectively.